schneider128k/deep_rl/README.md

 ### Rendering openai gym in Google colab ###

-For demonstraction purposes, it will be convenient to render opengym in Google colab.
+For demonstration purposes, it will be convenient to render opengym in Google colab.
 Here is a colab notebook showing how to accomplish this.

 [Rendering openai gym in Google colab](https://colab.research.google.com/drive/1_fY8w7kqNE_vqB9QQWN6yJi0_Tb2OMJa)